-Nationwide competition between communities to attract business startups, expansions and relocations — and the jobs and tax base they bring — has never been more fierce.
+Nationwide competition between communities to attract business startups, expansions and relocation — and the jobs and tax base they bring — has never been more fierce.
 Certified shovel-ready status is increasingly becoming a standard for sites marketed nationwide.

 Collier County knows businesses often base decisions on the availability of certified shovel-ready sites.
 Our site certification program makes the site-selection process easier, faster and more predictable.
 It assures the quality of properties marketed for development to investors and improves collaboration between the county and land owners.
 Under the program, a landowner and/or agent must attest to the validity of a certified site application and submitted documentation.